António Simões (executive)

 António Pedro dos Santos Simões (born 12 March 1975) is a financial services executive.
 He joined Legal & General as group chief executive in January 2024, succeeding Nigel Wilson.

-He was previously regional manager for Europe at Banco Santander and had worked for HSBC for twelve years in both London and Hong Kong.
+He was previously regional manager of Europe at Banco Santander and had worked for HSBC for twelve years in both London and Hong Kong.

 Early life

 Simões was born on 12 March 1975 in Portugal.
 He was raised in Almada where he was educated at Frei Luis de Sousa.
 He graduated at the top of his class from the Nova School of Business and Economics in Lisbon with a degree in economics.
 He later earned an MBA from Columbia Business School in New York City, which included a semester at Bocconi University in Milan.

 Career

 HSBC

 Simões joined HSBC in 2007 after working at Goldman Sachs and spending 10 years at McKinsey, where he was a partner.

 On 1 November 2012, he was appointed chief executive of HSBC in the UK and deputy chief executive of HSBC Bank plc, the group's principal UK and continental European subsidiary.

 On 1 September 2015, Simões was appointed the chief executive of HSBC Bank plc and chief executive of Europe.

 He was made chief executive for global private banking with effect from 1 January 2019.